 This tool allows you to quickly pick any object in the model and create an installation sequence order list to create a simulated installation animation.
 This is useful for Sales and Pre-construction presentations.
 This is similar to the Tekla Animator except it works with reference model objects, doesn’t require user defined attributes or object representationrepresentation of a model object or an object group in a model view, such a representation being based on the color and transparency settings applied to the model object or the object group

-, and can be used in conjunction with the reports created using the Template Editortool in Tekla Structures used for creating and modifying templates to be used in drawings and reports
+, and can be used in conjunction with the reports created using the Template Editortool in Tekla Structures that is used for creating and modifying templates to be used in drawings and reports

 to help make automated rules to define the installation sequence.

 To install the applicationpart of Tekla Structures functionality that is developed in order to extend the capability of Tekla Structures but that is not included in the Tekla Structures installation